Structure, function and biogenesis of proteins catalysing respiratory and transport processes in the N-cycle

 Proteins involved in disulphide bond formation are of particular significance because many extracellular bacterial toxins contain disulphide bonds and it is therefore important to understand the mechanisms by which these bonds form.
 In Gram-negative bacteria the protein and the heme cofactor must be transported to the periplasm for the c-type cytochrome assembly process.
 It is not known how the heme is transported across the membrane or how it becomes attached to the cytochrome polypeptide.
 Another perplexing transport event in the N-cycle is how nitrate and nitrite used in respiration respectively enter and exit the cell.
 We employ an array of methodologies to study the respiratory proteins and the processes involved in their assembly.

-- Goddard AD, Moir JWB, Richardson DJ and Ferguson SJ (2008) Interdependence of two Nark domains in a fused nitrate/nitrite transporter.
-Molecular Microbiology 70, 667-681
+10 Goddard AD, Moir JWB, Richardson DJ and Ferguson SJ (2008) Interdependence of two Nark domains in a fused nitrate/nitrite transporter.
+Mol Microbiol 70, 667-681

-- Sam KA, Strampraad MJF, de Vries S, and Ferguson SJ (2008) Very early reaction intermediates detected by microsecond time scale kinetics of cytochrome cd1-catalyzed reduction of nitrite.
-J. Biol.
-Chem.
-283, 27403-27409
+11 Sam KA, Strampraad MJF, de Vries S, and Ferguson SJ (2008) Very early reaction intermediates detected by microsecond time scale kinetics of cytochrome cd1-catalyzed reduction of nitrite.
+J Biol Chem 283, 27403-27409

 Figure 1: Cytochrome cd1 nitrite reductase

 Figure 3: NMR studies of cDsbD (with Dr Christina Redfield - Cover figure on the 20 July 2007 issue of the Journal of Molecular Biology)